Bicol Region: Demographics

-Bicol Region has a population of 6,082,165 as of 2020 census, growing at an average annual rate of 1.29 percent between 2010 and 2015.
+The Bicol Region has a population of 6,082,165 as of 2020 census, growing at an average annual rate of 1.29 percent between 2010 and 2015.
 The region's population density increased to 320 persons per square kilometer in 2015.

 In 1970, Camarines Sur was the only province with close to a million population.
 Albay, which was next in rank, reached the 1970 population level of Camarines Sur only 20 years later.
 Masbate and Sorsogon were in the same level every census year from 1970 to 1980.
 It is noteworthy that distribution and growth of the 1970 population were towards areas that were sparsely populated but agriculturally rich and/or endowed with fishery resources.
 The island province of Catanduanes and its municipalities have exhibited very low population growth from 1970 to 1980.

 In 1980, the pattern was towards urbanization.
 This was due to the pull of newly installed infrastructures, particularly roads, and the sporadic growth of trade in strategically situated municipalities that have better economic opportunities.
 The 1990 growth originated from the strong attraction of employment opportunities in established urban centers, which have become a source of growth of adjacent municipalities.
 This situation was highly evident in Naga and Legazpi areas, whose surrounding municipalities exhibited high growth rates.
 Unmistakably, the spill-over effects of development permeated those initial high growth areas.

 Population spill-over happened in the Legazpi, Naga and Daet areas.
 Due to more population and more opportunities, Naga, Daet and Legazpi spilled their population to their neighboring and adjacent towns.

-The Bicolanos are descended from the Austronesian-speaking immigrants who came from Southern China during the Iron Age.
+The Bicolanos are descended from the Austronesian-speaking people who came during the Iron Age.
 Many of Bicolanos also have Chinese, Arab, and Spanish admixtures.
 Most of the townsfolk have Spanish Mixtures and their language is referred to as Bikol or Bikolano.
 Bicolanos have a high percentage of Spanish introgression with a government sponsored study showing 2 out of 10 Bicolanos or 2/10ths of the population being of Spanish descent.
 Only the Chavacanos among the Philippine ethnic groups, have a higher Spanish percentage at 4/10ths of the population, compared to Bicolano's 2/10ths, while the average percentage of Spanish descent among other Filipino Lowland Christian Ethnic groups are 6% out of 100%.
 The Bicolano language is very fragmented, and its dialects are mutually incomprehensible to speakers of other Bicolano dialects.
 The majority of the Bicolano people are devout Roman Catholics due to the Spanish conquering the country and converting them to their religion.
 Catholic Mass is celebrated daily in many churches in the Bicol Region.